rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

    kubectl logs hello-world-server-1 -n rabbitmq-cluster > rabbit-server-1.log
    kubectl logs hello-world-server-2 -n rabbitmq-cluster > rabbit-server-2.log
    ```
-*  yaml definition of the rabbitmq cluster.
+*  To get the yaml definition for the RabbitMQ cluster, run the following command:
    Command to use as example:
    ```
    kubectl get rabbitmqcluster.rabbitmq.com rabbit-cluster-name -o yaml > rabbitmq_cluster.yml
    ```
-*  For RabbitMQ core specific issue follow this guideline: (https://github.com/rabbitmq/support-tools/blob/master/docs/Reporting_RabbitMQ_Issues.md)
-   If the issue is something specific to a RabbitMQ the core guideline must be followed.
+*  If the issue is specific to the RabbitMQ core deployment, you must follow the [Best Practices for reporting RabbitMQ issues](https://github.com/rabbitmq/support-tools/blob/master/docs/Reporting_RabbitMQ_Issues.md) guidelines.